 y and hit

-Once the installation is completed, enable and start the Nginx service:
+Once the installation is complete, enable and start the Nginx service with:

 sudo systemctl enable nginx sudo systemctl start nginx